 The monthly cost to pay into your insurance plan could be $10 to $100 but typically averages $30 to $50.
 The more you pay per month, the better the coverage you have.

-Just be aware that you’ll typically need to pay the clinic yourself, then you will send the records and bill to the insurance company, who will later reimburse you.
+Just be aware that you’ll typically need to pay the clinic yourself, and then you will send the records and bill to the insurance company, which will later reimburse you.

 An example could be when a cat has bladder stones; they might need X-rays every few weeks until the stones have dissolved.
 The vet will then want to follow up every 6 months or so to ensure that there aren’t any new ones developing.